A top priority for organic farmers

-- Painful routine management practices and mutilations are banned in organic farming.
-Exceptionally, a few practices are allowed on case-by-case basis if those practices improve the health, welfare or hygiene of the livestock or where workers’ safety would otherwise be compromised.
+- Routine management practices that can be painful, such as mutilations, are banned in organic farming.
+Exceptionally, a few practices are allowed on case-by-case basis if they improve the health, welfare or hygiene of the livestock or where workers’ safety would otherwise be compromised.
 An example of such practices exceptionally allowed through an authorization of the Competent Authority is dehorning.

 IFOAM Organics Europe:

-Contributes to the health and well-being of farm animals.
-Through our work on the EU Organic Regulation we support initiatives that aim to improve animal health and welfare.
+- Contributes to the health and well-being of farm animals.
+Through its work on the EU Organic Regulation, IFOAM Organics Europe supports initiatives aiming to improve animal health and welfare across Europe;

 - And works with its members to better define our positions on animal welfare labelling and animal welfare standards.

 A legislative proposal from the European Commission to revise the EU legislation on animal welfare is expected during the last quarter of 2023.
 The new proposal will include updated animal welfare standards to better fit with animal species’ specific needs and husbandry conditions.
 The Commission is also looking into the creation of an EU animal welfare labelling.